MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-tables-definition.md

 ## Retrieve a table's definition within a changeset

 In this workflow sample, you want to get the definition of the same table object mentioned in [Retrieve a table's definition](#retrieve-a-tables-definition), while within a changeset.
 The object ID of the table is `862780DC499A14D74FEC7EB2EF317DA2`.
-The table is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
+The table is in the Strategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::tip